MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/reference.md

 *   When you want to view the activities in the order in which they occurred during the recording, use the [Event Log](#the-event-log-panel) tab.

 > [!NOTE]
 > The next three sections all refer to the same demo.
-You can run the demo yourself at [Activity Tabs Demo](https://microsoftedge.github.io/Demos/devtools-performance-activitytabs/).
-[Source files for the "Activity Tabs Demo" page](https://github.com/MicrosoftEdge/Demos/tree/main/devtools-performance-activitytabs).
+You can run the demo yourself at [Activity Tabs Demo](https://microsoftedge.github.io/Demos/devtools-performance-activitytabs/).  <!-- You can view the source files for the "Activity Tabs Demo" page at the [MicrosoftEdge/Demos > devtools-performance-activitytabs](https://github.com/MicrosoftEdge/Demos/tree/main/devtools-performance-activitytabs) repo folder. -->

 #### Root activities